askui/askui/docs/versioned_docs/version-0.13.1/general/07-Troubleshooting/windows.md

 # Windows

+## AskUI Remote Device Controller Not Responding to Instructions
+A possible solution is to start the **AskUI Remote Device Controller** as administrator:

+* Right-Click the application and click **Run as administrator**

+_Background: When you start the **AskUI Remote Device Controller** and during the execution another process is started AND it is an admin process, the controller stops executing instructions._

 ## AskUI UI Controller

 On Windows, the AskUI UI Controller may not terminate after each execution.
 This may lead to problems when using the AskUI UI Controller in a pipeline like a pipeline's run not coming to an end.